hannamw/hannamw.github.io/resume/index.md

 #### Student Programmer, <a href='http://stemed.uchicago.edu/'>University of Chicago STEM Education</a>
 Feb.
 2018 - June 2018, Chicago
-- Worked with existing codebase to fix and refactor projects in Scratch that teach elementary and middle school students about math and computer science
+- Fix and refactor projects in Scratch that teach elementary and middle school students about math and computer science
 - Developed new projects in Scratch to meet specific STEM learning goals

 ### Languages